 That may seem ballast enough for a major premiere to set sail - but the Grandage production then took a rather operatic turn, with Kwiecień aggravating a disc he’d herniated on the Met’s summer tour to Japan with Puccini’s La Bohème.
 The injury struck at dress rehearsal, what’s more, in the last thrust of Giovanni’s first-act sword fight with the Commendatore.
 After surgery, and copious media attention, he embarked assertively on therapy while the production had its premiere and initial performances with Peter Mattei in the lead.
 (Which provided grist for the press mill of a rivalry, as Mattei, dynamic and acclaimed in his own right, was scheduled for his lead debut that season at La Scala in Milan – a stage with as great an importance as and a much deeper history than the Met.)

 He was back for the fourth performance, impressively and rapidly rehabilitated and intent on the Saturday matinee show, which would transmit in the Met’s HD theatre broadcast to 44 countries and some 200,000 viewers – and Kwiecień wasn’t going to make that his first stab at the full show.
 He did the Tuesday performance, which sliced four days off his recovery time, in order to gel again with his colleagues in one of the grand, nasty roles in the opera canon.
-“I am able to walk.
-I am able to clean my apartment”, he told the New York Times, which blogged on his surgery then ran a feature on his recovery.
-"Why can’t I be onstage?”
+Kwiecień told the New York Times, which blogged about his surgery and then ran a feature on his recovery:

 In one way of seeing things, his brief injury hiatus let reviewers – and opera reviewers are a fiercely special lot – unload on the Grandage production, which was in fact tedious.
 At that Saturday matinee, with the HD cameras sweeping low on their mechanized cranes, the set's tiers of balconies then the balconied facades behind them seemed to stand in for a compelling means of staging the familiar drama of serial seduction, abuse and the requisite not-happy ending.
 When hellfire flickered through the stageboards to end the opera and Giovanni’s earthly wrongs, it was about as hot as things got.
 (Grandage’s first opera had been mounted the year before at Glyndebourne.)